Who manages Wayland Youth Soccer?

 Our philosophy is that if kids have fun playing soccer they will want to keep playing.
 This is the overarching basis for our program.
 It is not about wins and losses.
 It IS about how to be part of a team, about sportsmanship, and about learning both individual and team skills.
 Our belief is that in order to accomplish this, our kids must be placed in an environment where they can succeed and where they get lots of positive feedback from parents and coaches alike.

-Why does soccer play two seasons in both fall and spring?
+Why is soccer played two seasons--both fall and spring?

-We all have different opinions about the direction that youth sports has taken where, for example, kids are playing some sports all year round, or playing multiple sports in the same season.
-Soccer is a sport that in its simplest form only requires a ball, or any object that can be kicked.
+We all have different opinions about the direction that youth sports has taken where, for example, kids are playing some sports year round, or playing multiple sports in the same season.
+Soccer is a sport that in its simplest form only requires a ball.
 Perhaps for that reason soccer runs as a common thread through countries all over the world.
-It is the sport that people all over the world play growing up be it formally on an organized team or just games of keep-a-way.
-As soccer has grown in popularity in the US it has followed the pattern of the rest of the world where it is played year round.
+By far, soccer is the most popular sport, a sport played formally on an organized teams or just casual pick-up games.
+As soccer has grown in popularity in the US, it has followed the pattern of the rest of the world where it is played year round.

-The Boston Area Youth Soccer League (BAYS), the league in which Wayland plays, has both a fall and spring season.
+The Boston Area Youth Soccer League (BAYS), the league in which Wayland plays travel soccer, has both a fall and spring season.
 And as is the norm across the country, the spring season is the “competition” season when state, regional, and national tournaments take place.
-WAYS participates in both seasons offered.
-We leave it up to parents and their kids to decide if they want to play both seasons.
+As do all other town soccer programs, WAYS participates in both seasons offered.

-Why does WAYS not offer intramural soccer beyond the fall of the 3rd grade year?
+Why does WAYS not offer intramural soccer beyond the fall of the 3rd grade?

 There are two reasons.
-First, Wayland’s size makes it very difficult to offer both intramural and travel soccer and offer good programs for both.
-Second, and probably most important, we believe that the opportunity to play on an organized team is a true growth experience for kids.
+First, Wayland’s size makes it very difficult to offer both intramural and travel soccer and offer these programs at a high quality level.
+Second, and probably most important, we believe that the opportunity to play on an organized team is a growth experience for kids.
 In towns where there are both intramural and travel soccer, kids have to try out for the travel teams.
 In Wayland, everyone plays on a travel team regardless of their level of skill.

-Prior to the development of our team formation procedures (about eight years ago), there were no procedures in place.
-Every age group made their own decisions.
-This led to many kids always playing on the top team and other kids always playing on the least skilled team.
+Prior to the development of our team formation procedures (about eight years ago), there were no formal procedures in place.
+Every age group made its own decisions about team formation.
+This led to some kids always playing on the top team and other kids always playing on the least skilled team.
 Some age groups formed equal strength teams and others formed skill based teams.
-The President of WAYS was kept very busy at the start of every season fielding parent complaints about their child’s placement.
+As a result, he WAYS board was kept very busy at the start of every season fielding parent complaints about their child’s placement.

-WAYS decided that there needed to be a common team formation process for all age groups to follow.
-In the beginning years, the policies were modified from season to season.
+WAYS decided that there needed to be a common team formation process for all age groups.
+At first, these policies were modified from season to season.
 We continue to review the policies annually and make adjustments.
-Our procedures reflect our belief in player movement from season to season.
-Though this can cause heart ache we see no good option that allows kids who deserve the opportunity to play at a higher level that chance.
-Though we understand that there will never be unanimous agreement on our procedures, most important is to have procedures for all to follow.
+Today, our procedures reflect our belief in player movement from season to season, based on a skills assessment.
+While we understand that there will never be unanimous agreement on our procedures, we are confident that having procedures followed by all age groupls is preferable to having no procedures.

 Why does WAYS not make equal strength teams at all age levels?